Drip Capital closes $40M Committed Warehouse Credit Facility from East West Bancorp to facilitate trade finance to small businesses

-PALO ALTO, Calif., March 25, 2021 /PRNewswire/ -- Capital, a leading Fintech provider of cross-border trade finance, and East-West Bank (EWB), announce a US$ 40M committed credit facility for the expansion of Drip's trade finance solutions to small and medium-sized businesses (SMBs).
+PALO ALTO, Calif., March 26, 2021 /PRNewswire/ -- Drip Capital, a leading Fintech provider of cross-border trade finance, and East-West Bank (EWB), announce a US$ 40M committed credit facility for the expansion of Drip's trade finance solutions to small and medium-sized businesses (SMBs).

 "Drip is growing at a rapid pace and institutional partnerships are a cornerstone of our capital markets strategy.
 The partnership with East West Bank represents a significant milestone for our Company.
 It will further accelerate our ability to provide fast and seamless financing to global exporters and importers.
 We are excited to work with Mark Parsa and the EastWest team as we scale up our operations to service many more customers," said Pushkar Mukewar, Co-Founder and CEO at Drip Capital.